For Victims and Survivors of Stalking

 - Stalking is a Crime: Under Massachusetts’ law (MA General Laws, Chapter 265: Section 43), stalking is defined as a willful and malicious pattern of conduct that seriously alarms and would cause a reasonable person to suffer substantial emotional distress.
 Additionally, the crime of stalking requires the perpetrator to make a threat with intent to place a person in imminent fear of death or bodily injury.

-- Criminal Harassment is also a crime: Under Massachusetts Law, criminal harassment is defined similarly to stalking, with the exception that there need to be a threat with intent placing someone in fear of death or bodily injury.
+- Criminal Harassment is also a crime: Under Massachusetts Law, criminal harassment is defined similarly to stalking, with the exception that there need NOT be a threat with intent placing someone in fear of death or bodily injury.
 Both Criminal Harassment and Stalking laws have provisions for a wide variety of electronic communications that are often used in these crimes.
 (MA General Laws, Chapter 265: Section 43a)

 - Stalking victims might qualify for a restraining order: Thanks to the tireless work of advocates, including Jane Doe Inc., stalking victims have new protections in the Commonwealth of Massachusetts.
 Harassment Prevention Orders, available under MGL c.258E provide civil remedies for victims of stalking, harassment or sexual assault, requiring the offender to stay away from and to not contact the victim.
 The new protection order under 258E closely mirrors the protections offered by MGL c.209A which protect victims of domestic violence.